-This course is an introduction to video and film production.
-Students will learn the basics of writing, producing and editing films.
-The class is organized into three units: Preproduction, Production, and Postproduction.
-Utilizing Duchesne's multimedia studio, students will write, shoot, and edit their own works.
-Through hands-on experience, students will learn the basics of operating SSLR cameras as well as professional editing and screenwriting software.
+This course is an introduction to electronic video production.
+Students will learn the basics of writing, producing, and editing videos.
+Through hands-on experience, students will learn the basics of operating SSLR cameras and use editing software.
+Student will also learn the skills necessary to produce live-to-tape or livestreamed programming using Duchesne's television studio.